Nadine98/Knowledge-Graph-Construction/README.md

 - **cleanData.py**: Program for cleaning the data in the knowledge graph
 - **FoodProduct.py**: Program includes helpful classes
 ____
+&nbsp;
 ## Documentation BuildingKG.py
+&nbsp;

 ### Notes
 - The ingredients without sub-ingredients have the namespace 'https://example.org/food/ingredient/' (prefix ing)
 - The ingredients without sub-ingredients have the namespace 'https://example.org/food/ingredient/' (prefix ingWithSub**I**, **I**∈ℕ)

-### The important used libraries
+&nbsp;

+### Improtant Libraries

-1. RDFLib for working with RDF and creating the knowledge graph
+1. RDFLib is a Python library for working with RDF and creating the knowledge graph

 - The used Objects from RDFLib
   >- `graph=Graph()` creates a container object for storing the triples/statments --> in the project the Graph is strored in the variable `foodGraph`